Glossaire CyberArk

 Zero Standing Privileges

-Zero Standing Privileges (ZSP) is a security principle that advocates for the removal of persistent access privileges for users within an enterprise network, the next logical progression from just-in-time access.
+Zero Standing Privileges (ZSP) is an identity security principle that advocates for the removal of all persistent privileges for users within an enterprise’s estate.
+Practically, Zero Standing Privileges is a progression from the concept of just-in-time access.

 En savoir plus